lschwob/ML_PooC/README.md

 ## Features
 - Feature 1: Describe the feature and its benefit.
-- Feature 2: Highlight another feature and why it's useful.
+- Feature 2: Highlight another feature and why it's useful
 - Feature 3: If applicable, describe another key aspect of the project.

 ## Installation